Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 Immediate Actions to Take

-- Choose a spot that receives filtered light when you decide to relocate a plant to a new area.
+• Choose a spot that receives filtered light when you relocate a plant to a new area.

-- Consider using a pot 1-2 inches larger whenever you decide to repot your Spider Plant.
+• Consider using a pot 1-2 inches larger when repotting your Spider Plant.

 6. Pest Attack